The Out About Scotland complete guide to the Causeymire windfarm walk

 About the Causeymire windfarm walk

-The wide open expanses of land around Thurso are just begging to be walked, and the well-maintained trail around Causeymire Wind Farm is perfect for a gentle stroll that can be easily accessed no matter the weather.
+The wide open expanses of land around the far northeast of Scotland are just begging to be walked, and the well-maintained trail around Causeymire wind farm is perfect for a gentle stroll that can be easily accessed no matter the weather.

 Things to do at the Causeymire windfarm walk

-The views along this short route are really very pretty indeed and you’ll get some great views across Dale Moss with the hills of Morven and Maiden Pap clearly visible in the distance and it’s an ideal place to take the dog on a sunny afternoon.
+The views along this short route are very pretty indeed and you’ll get some great views across Dale Moss with the hills of Morven and the Maiden Paps clearly visible in the distance and it’s an ideal place to take the dog on a sunny afternoon.

 What I liked about this attraction

 - It’s quite interesting seeing the turbines up close